bernalp/BABA_stock_market_prediction/README.md

 ​
 By continuously testing and improving these aspects, we can make the LSTM predictive model better at forecasting Baba stock prices.

 Directional Accuracy of about **60.24%** is quite good.
-However, it's important to remember that predicting stock prices involves complex variable.
-So, this is the reason I didn't improve further model.
+But, we should consider that predicting stock prices involves complex variable.
+So, this is my reason didn't improve further model.
 As I mentioned on Disclaimer:

 - <span style="color:darkred">This project doesn't offer investment advice or recommendations.</span>
 - <span style="color:darkred">The main goal is to use data-driven methods to provide insights and predictions.</span>